 Robin Gale-Baker, from Sustainable Macleod, discusses controlling codling moth.
 This is one of a series of articles she has written about growing fruit trees (see right hand sidebar).
-She has also written a number of articles about growing vegetables and general growing techniques.
+She has also written a number of articles about growing various vegetables, growing various herbs and general growing techniques.

 It’s now a good time to protect your apples, quinces and pears from the ravages of codling moth.
 While any time is a good time to intervene in the lifecycle of the codling moth, they will lay their eggs on the leaves of blossoming trees in spring and renew their lifecycle so intervening at this point is wise.